-We offer a broad range of biological NMR spectroscopy services:
+We offer a broad range of services using nuclear magnetic resonance (NMR) spectroscopy for protein structure determination:

 • Protein structure determination in solution